dmuth/splunk-telegram/README.md

 ## TODO/Bugs

 Only regular messages are supported at this time.
-If a photo is found, a note will be made that it was a photo of a specified size.
+If a photo or sticker is found, a note will be made that it was a photo of a specified size.
 No other media types (including stickers) are supported at this time.
+Forwarded messages are not counted/supported at this time.

 ## Contact